×

 Table of Contents

-With Linux OS compared to Solaris, you have the freedom to access, modify, and share the code as you like.
+With Linux OS, you have the freedom to access, edit, and share the code as you like.
 However, with Solaris, that’s not possible because it’s owned and controlled by Oracle (originally Sun Microsystems).

 Solaris vs Linux: Comparison Table